eBay/tsv-utils/docs/TipsAndTricks.md

 The most common CSV escape format uses quotes to delimit fields containing delimiter characters.
 Quote characters in data are represented by a pair of quotes.
 An example:
 ```
-Field-,Field2,Field3
+Field1,Field2,Field3
 abc,"hello, world!",def
 ghi,"Say ""hello, world!""",jkl
 ```

 The second value in second line contains comma.
-In the third line the second value contains both quotes and commas.
-A newline would be escaped the same as a common.
+The second value in the third line contains both quotes and commas.
+A newline would be escaped the same way as a common.
 Here is the same data represented in TSV format:
 ```
 Field1	Field2	Field3
 abc	hello, world	def